 Never place anything flammable too close to lamps or other heat-producing appliances.
 Though it may seem like common sense, it’s still an electrical safety tip worth mentioning.
-Loose curtains and drapes can be moved by fans, drafts and people or pets walking by.
+Loose curtains and drapes can be inadvertently moved by fans, drafts and when people or pets walking by.
 Art, family photos, posters, maps and other wall hangings can fall down, making contact with an appliance or loosening wires.

 Use light bulbs with the correct wattage for a specific appliance.
 Invest in energy-efficient lighting and appliances, and unplug devices when they’re not being used.
 These acts will not only reduce the risk of electrical hazards, they will help you save money too.

 Avoid overloading outlets and running cords under rugs, doors or windows.
 Not only could they become a tripping hazard, covered cords can overheat and become potential fire hazards.

 The Dos and Don’ts of Extension Cords

 Never use an extension cord that becomes warm or is damaged; exposed wiring is dangerous.
 You also want to make sure you are using the right kind of extension cord; there are different types for indoor versus outdoor use.
 Finally, don’t plug major appliances into an extension cord – plug them directly into a wall outlet instead.
 Extension cords are not intended for permanent use.

 Preparing for Natural Disasters and Storms

 Natural disasters also increase the risk of electrical hazards.
 If flooding is possible, consider unplugging electronics and moving them as high as possible to avoid water damage.
 Carry essential devices in plastic bags or other waterproof containers.